Empaths In Relationships

 One of the major challenges for Empaths is that we are constantly feel “their stuff”.
 This can lead to a tough situation where our own thoughts and emotions become entangled with someone else’s, where we can’t tell them apart.

-For example, if they come home grumpy from having a bad day at work, you might also start to feel irritated without really knowing why.
+So if they come home grumpy from having a bad day at work, you might also start to feel irritated without really knowing why.

 Even if it’s very positive, intense emotions can be overwhelming for Empaths.
 We’re so sensitive that feeling powerful emotions is overloading our senses and we need to pull back, oftentimes both emotionally and physically.
 Women Empath might even feel an aversion to being touched by a loving husband or feel totally exhausted after holding their baby.